A Light in the Dark: Mental Illness & the Arts

 The normalization of mental illness via the theatre has been a point of pride within the worldwide theatrical family and their ability to illuminate the plight of the mentally ill is an unquestionably laudable endeavor.
 However, for a community that has placed such a high premium on its ability to tell the stories of the mentally ill, the conversation surrounding mental health within that community appears to be sorely lacking.

-In the wake of last week’s news of a former Broadway dancer brutally murdering his boyfriend, many in the theatre community were quick to point out the inconsistencies in the mental health conversation for performing arts professionals.
+In the wake of last year’s news of a former Broadway dancer brutally murdering his boyfriend, many in the theatre community were quick to point out the inconsistencies in the mental health conversation for performing arts professionals.
 A simple Google search confirms this theory, with inquiries into “mental illness in theatre” being met with articles such as “Five Musicals That Discuss Mental Illness” and many column inches devoted to the bravery of writers and actors for tackling the subject matter.
 Yet for all of this theatrical grandstanding, it seems that when it comes to the mental health of arts professionals, there are shockingly few easily accessible resources for an issue that is hugely more common than we realize.

 Much research has shown that theatre artists, actors specifically, are more prone to emotional instability.
 A study done at the University of Adelaide in Australia just this summer showed that actors are more prone to suffer from anxiety and depression, conditions that stem from lack of employment security, general work environment, perfectionism, complex interpersonal relationships, drinking culture within the arts, and “vicarious trauma” from absorbing the emotions and experiences of various characters.
 And not only did actors prove more prone to these conditions, the actors in the study were also tested as being less likely to report them.